 - To request a continuance (only one (1) request allowed and must be done by the close of business time on the day prior to your scheduled court appearance)

 - To set up a payment schedule

 - To request deferred disposition (must appear in person)

 Please note that if you appear on your assigned court date, there is a possibility that you could be in attendance for four to five hours depending on the circumstances of your citation.
 We process the cases as quickly as possible so that defendants are not detained any longer than necessary.

-Judge Gregg strictly enforces proper dress code in the Court.
+Judge Richard Cope, Jr. strictly enforces proper dress code in the Court.
 The following clothing articles are prohibited: shorts (any kind), hats (all types except religious headwear), muscle shirts and tank tops, torn clothing, flip-flops, and any item of clothing that displays offensive, vulgar, racist, sexist, gang-related, obscene language and/or graphics.
 Cell phones need to be on vibrate or silent mode during court and may never be used to take pictures or video in the courtroom.
 No chewing gum is allowed.
 No weapons of any kind are allowed in the courtroom, including but not limited to guns and/or holsters, knives, mace, scissors or medical tools, glass objects or containers, sharp objects (including tweezers, screwdrivers, knitting needles, etc.).
 Please note that you will pass through building security, including metal detectors upon entry to the building.
 This could include random searches of strollers, bags, purses, briefcases and any other personal items as required by security personnel.
 These security measures are in place to ensure the safety of all persons who enter the courthouse.

 Vulnerable Population Notice

 2.- has any serious underlying health conditions, such as:

 - asthma, or